 Be gracious and merciful toward others in the same way that God has been abundantly patient, gracious and merciful to you!

-One may ask, in an economy of grace, “How then do I mature in Christ?”
-Here’s how: If one remains sensitive to God’s indwelling Holy Spirit by confessing sin whenever He convicts (1 John 1:9) and remains short-roped to His Word (Colossians 3:16), then he is walking by the Spirit per 5:16:
+We may inquire, in an economy of grace, “How then do I mature in Christ?”
+If we remain sensitive to God’s indwelling Holy Spirit by confessing sin whenever He convicts (1 John 1:9) and remain short-roped to His Word (Colossians 3:16), then we are walking by the Spirit per 5:16b:

-If you walk by the Spirit, you will grow — you will not carry out the desire of your sinful nature.
+If you walk by the Spirit, you will grow, and you will not carry out the desire of your sinful nature.

-Notice the following two passages related to this same question: In 1 Corinthians 4:3-4 Paul states, I do not even examine (anakrino) myself . . . but the one who examines (anakrino) me is the Lord.
-But later, in the same letter, he says that when a believer comes to the communion table, he needs to examine (dokimazo) himself (1 Corinthians 11:28).
+Notice the following two passages related to this same question: in 1 Corinthians 4:3b–4, Paul states, I do not even examine [anakrino] myself…but the one who examines [anakrino] me is the Lord.
+But later in the same letter, he says that when a believer comes to the communion table, he needs to examine (dokimazo) himself (1 Corinthians 11:28).
 These two passages seem to be contradictory in the English translation of the NT, but they are not.
-Importantly, it is to say this: Relative to the first passage above, there is a need to walk in the Spirit (versus quenching the Spirit, cf. 1 Thessalonians 5:19), so as to enable the Spirit to examine (anakrino) me per the first passage listed.
+Importantly, it is to say this: relative to the first passage above, there is a need to walk in the Spirit (versus quenching the Spirit, cf. 1 Thessalonians 5:19), to enable the Spirit to examine [anakrino] me per the first passage listed.
 This first passage indicates that, as a result, I don’t have to be here examining myself all the time.
-When I walk in the Spirit I can depend on Him to prompt my heart — to judge me — relative to specific areas of needed growth.
+When I walk in the Spirit, I can depend on Him to prompt my heart—to judge me—relative to specific areas of needed growth.

-But to the second passage listed, even though God the Holy Spirit is prompting, piquing, and stimulating my heart to grow in certain areas (and He uses the Word as well as others to achieve this), I nonetheless need to continually examine (dokimazo) “analyze and approve” of my actions in the sense of “am I being personally responsive to what the Holy Spirit is prompting me to repent of and change in my life?”
+But to the second passage listed, even though God the Holy Spirit is prompting, piquing, and stimulating my heart to grow in certain areas (and He uses the Word as well as others to achieve this intention), I nonetheless need to continually examine (dokimazo) “analyze and approve” of my actions in the sense of “Am I being personally responsive to what the Holy Spirit is prompting me to repent of and change in my life?”

 This seeming conundrum serves to illustrate the less exacting nature of the English language in comparison to the Greek language.
-Examined in its first usage here relates to God judging your heart, whereas the second English passage’s usage of the Greek word, a different Greek word, relates to my analysis and approval in the sense of taking responsibility for my actions relative to what the Holy Spirit has convicted me about!
+Examined in its usage in I Corinthians 4 relates to God’s judging your heart, whereas the usage of a different Greek word in 1 Corinthians 11 relates to my analysis and approval in the sense of taking responsibility for my actions relative to what the Holy Spirit has convicted me about!
 The passages are not saying the opposite.

 All three passages then inure to the personal, guiding power of the Holy Spirit versus a rigid set of extrabiblical outward standards that supposedly connote that I am godly to others.
 Trust the indwelling Holy Spirit to guide and convict moment by moment!
 Therein is the achievement of intimacy with God!
 In the sense of personal growth, Christianity is an intimate relationship with God more so than a bunch of rules and regulations to perform outwardly.
 In this same construct of thought, Paul concludes in 6:4: